Persistent Identifier Fields in Tamr Cloud

 Source Records by Entities Dataset

-Entity Source Record tables in Studio and Curator
+Source Record tables

 Persistent Identifiers Assigned by Tamr Cloud